runningcode/fladle/docs/multi-module-testing.md

         ```

     !!!
 Warning
-        If using buildFlavors or testing against a non default variant, Fulladle might not test the variant you are expecting.
+        If using buildFlavors or testing against a non default variant, you will need to specify the variant you want to test in the fulladleModuleConfig block.

 3. Run the tests.
     First assemble all your debug apks and test apks.